RehanKhatkar/event-driven-search-engine/README.md

 - During this synchronization window, recently modified products may be visible through direct ID lookups before appearing in full-text search results.

 This design prioritizes **high throughput**, **service decoupling**, and **independent scalability** over immediate consistency, making it well suited for read-heavy e-commerce workloads where short synchronization delays are acceptable.
+To improve reliability, the Kafka consumer retries failed Elasticsearch indexing operations **three times with a fixed delay** before giving up.
+Events that still cannot be indexed are published to a **Dead Letter Queue (DLQ)**, allowing them to be manually inspected or replayed once the underlying issue has been resolved.
+This ensures failed synchronization events are retained instead of being lost.

 ## Fault Tolerance